8 Best Moisturizers for Combination Skin on Amazon (2026)

 - Lotion texture is slightly heavier than pure gel -- not ideal for very oily T-zones

-CeraVe PM is the functionally superior option for combination skin that also struggles with acne or enlarged pores.
-Niacinamide is the one moisturizer active that does more than just hydrate -- with daily use, it measurably reduces sebum production in the T-zone over time.
-For combination skin, that means the oily zones gradually become less oily while the ceramides in the formula reinforce and repair the skin barrier on drier patches.
-The result is a moisturizer that actively works to normalize an imbalanced skin type rather than simply accommodating it.
-The lotion texture is light enough not to overwhelm oily zones while providing adequate coverage for combination skin's dry areas.
+CeraVe PM is the stronger fit for combination skin that also struggles with clogged pores or enlarged-looking pores.
+Niacinamide can support a more balanced-looking T-zone over time, while ceramides help support drier patches.
+The lotion texture is light enough not to overwhelm oily zones while providing enough cushion for combination skin's dry areas.
 Both AM and PM use are viable with this formula.

-Best for: Combination and acne-prone skin, anyone who wants niacinamide's sebum-reducing benefit built into their moisturizer, PM use after actives.
+Best for: Combination and acne-prone routines, anyone who wants niacinamide built into a moisturizer, PM use after actives if tolerated.

 Check Price on Amazon →La Roche-Posay Toleriane Double Repair Face Moisturizer